-I am a fourth year PhD student in the Department of Astronomy & Astrophysics at the University of Toronto.
-I work at the Canadian Institute for Theoretical Astrophysics (CITA) with my thesis supervisor Dick Bond and Marcelo Alvarez.
+I am a final year PhD student in the Department of Astronomy & Astrophysics at the University of Toronto.
+I work at the Canadian Institute for Theoretical Astrophysics (CITA) with my thesis supervisor Dick Bond.

 My work focuses on understanding the large scale structure of the universe as it evolves from the big bang 13.7 billion years ago until the present day.
 I work mainly on developing supercomputer simulations which are based on our current understanding of the cosmos, in order to create testable predictions of this cosmic evolution.
 These simulations are very useful for many cosmological experiments that I am involved in, such as the Atacama Cosmology Telescope, Euclid, COMAP, and the Simons Observatory

 This field, sometimes called computational cosmology, combines fundamental physics knowledge with state-of-the art computing power.
 These type of simulations are extremely useful in the analysis of experimental data & in the design of future telescopes, and as such there is much interest in creating them.

 Some groups, such as my friends in the FIRE Collaboration, are attempting to simulate individual galaxies as accurately as possible, by including extremely detailed physics of the inner-workings of galaxies.
 Even though computers are becoming evermore powerful, these variety of simulations are much too computationally expensive to simulate very large regions of the universe, so for these type of problems we need something else...